FREQUENTLY ASKED QUESTIONS

 Applications received after the lottery deadline will be added to the wait list in the order that they are received, after the lottery is held.
 Only one entry per applicant is permitted and duplicate entries will be discarded.

 When/how will I be notified of the lottery results?

 Applicants will be notified via email of their lottery results no later than the date listed on the How to Apply page.
 Typically our results are sent within 24-48 hours of the lottery.

 If my child is not offered a spot this year, do we retain the same position on the waiting list for next year, or will we need to reapply?

-Is it possible to schedule a classroom observation?
+Is it possible to schedule a school tour?